RNA-FRETools/MASH-FRET/docs/simulation/panels/area-visualization.md

 Intensity units are set in
 [Intensity units](panel-export-options.html#intensity-units).

-Any graphics in MASH can be exported to an image file by left-clicking on the axes and selecting `Export graph`.
+Any graphics in MASH can be exported to an image file by right-clicking on the axes and selecting `Export graph`.

 ---